top of page

 Rustic Greek Roasted Lamb Shanks

-• Oct 14
+• Oct 14, 2025

 • 2 min read

-By HomeFindss Kitchen
+By HF Kitchen

 If you’re searching for a show-stopping holiday recipe, these Rustic Greek Roasted Lamb Shanks will steal the spotlight.
-With their melt-in-your-mouth tenderness, fragrant herbs, and Mediterranean flair, they’re ideal for Christmas dinner, Easter lunch, or a cozy winter Sunday roast.
+With their melt-in-your-mouth tenderness, fragrant herbs, and Mediterranean flair, they’re ideal for Christmas dinner, Easter lunch, or a cozy Sunday roast.

 Inspired by traditional Greek taverna flavours, this dish celebrates the art of slow roasting—infusing the lamb with garlic, lemon, olive oil, oregano, and red wine for a rich, rustic finish.
 Serve it with roasted potatoes, a Greek salad, or buttery orzo for a meal that feels both luxurious and heartwarming.